-Bring state-of-the-art multiplex communication technology to your boat.
-This is a serious system for crew coordination and Bluetooth communication unmatched in today’s market.
-Please note that units are sold individually.
+Bring state-of-the-art full-duplex communication technology to your boat.
+This is a serious system for crew coordination using long-range Bluetooth communication unmatched in today’s market.

 - Completely wireless (no cumbersome antenna or belt-pack)

-- Full multiplex (up to 4-person team conferencing)
+- Full duplex (up to 4-person team conferencing)

 - Full time (no voice activation delay or buttons to push)